genesiscommunitysuccess/docs/docs/platform-reference/data-model/view-definition-example.md

 ---

 ### View definitions that use different joins
 This example shows a range of different joins.
-Comments have been added to explani each one.
+Comments have been added to explain each one.

 ```kotlin